Andreilys/Andreilys.github.io/_posts/2019-04-11-making-recommendations-stick-as-a-data-scientist.md

 Part of the work of a data scientist is being able to translate your work into actionable recommendations and insights for stakeholders.
 This means making your ideas memorable, easy to understand and impactful.

-In this article, we’ll explore the principles behind the book [*Made To Stick](https://www.amazon.com/Made-Stick-Ideas-Survive-Others-ebook/dp/B000N2HCKQ)*, and apply it within the context of data science.
+In this article, we’ll explore the principles behind the book [Made To Stick](https://www.amazon.com/Made-Stick-Ideas-Survive-Others-ebook/dp/B000N2HCKQ), and apply it within the context of data science.
 This book suggests that the best ideas follow six main principles: Simplicity, Unexpectedness, Concreteness, Credibility, Emotions, and Stories (SUCCESs).
 After reading this article, you’ll be able to integrate these principles into your work and increase the impact of your recommendations and insights.

 ### **Simple**